junegunn/hbase-jruby/README.md

-You can of course just use the native Java APIs of HBase, but doing so requires a lot of keystrokes even for the most basic operations and leads to verbose code that will be frowned upon by any sane Rubyist.
+You can of course just use the native Java APIs of HBase, but doing so requires a lot of keystrokes even for the most basic operations and can easily lead to overly verbose code that will be frowned upon by Rubyists.
 Anyhow, JRuby is Ruby, not Java, right?

 *hbase-jruby* provides the followings:
-- Easy Ruby-esque interface for the fundamental HBase operations
+- Easy, Ruby-esque interface for the fundamental HBase operations
 - ActiveRecord-like method chaining for scanning tables
 - Automatic Hadoop/HBase dependency resolution